Elimination Behavior Problems

 3) Decrease or eliminate causative factors such as stress

 Most cats when confined to a small area will use the litter pan rather than the floor.
-The first step, therefore, is to confine the cat to a small area, such as a laundry room, bathroom or cage, until it is consistently using the litter pan again.
+The first step, therefore, is to confine the cat to a small area, such as a laundry room, bathroom or large dog kennel, until he or she is consistently using the litter pan again.
 This reestablishes the habit of regular litter pan use.
 The rule of thumb is to keep the cat confined for one week for every month that it has been soiling outside the box.
 This period should never be less than 5 days.
 At the end of this time the cat should be consistently using the litter box for both urine and stool.

 If your cat will not use the litter pan even when confined to a small area, try alternate forms of litter.
 Sand, potting soil, clumping litter, recycled paper litter, plain clay litter and cedar shavings are all things you can try.
 Put several trays in and see which he likes best.